January 25th, 2019

 After some online experimentation with sites like Code Academy and Treehouse, I enrolled in a web development program at a local community college.
 I never finished college when I was younger, so I wanted the legitimacy that a degree would lend.
 What happened was that while I did learn some useful things while I was taking classes (SQL, Linux) and had some surprisingly great elective courses, the core curriculum was very dated.
 How dated?
 Flash was still listed as required material, and the most recent tech in that curriculum was jQuery.......in 2016.
 Adding to that the costs of tuition, lack of class availability and difficulty in scheduling, and I knew I had to find a better way.
 Boot camp was laughably out of the question because of my financial situation, so self-taught it was.

 Clearly, there are a lot of personal factors that go into deciding which method of programming education is best for you.
 The cost of college might be mitigated by an employer that offers free tuition, or the lack of guidance present in the self-taught path could present problems if you have a hard time learning without a concrete path.
 The TL;DR looks something like this:

 I hope this helps you out if you're been trying to decide which learning method is best for you.
-For more discussions on this subject, freeCodeCamp founder Quincy Larson breaks this down quite nicely on an episode of the Engineered Truth YouTube Channel, and John Sonmez does an in-depth look at these paths in his book The Complete Software Developer's Career Guide.
+For more discussions on this subject, freeCodeCamp founder Quincy Larson breaks this down quite nicely on an episode of the Engineered Truth YouTube Channel.
 I hope to see you here in two weeks when I'll be discussing the qualities that enable success for self-taught developers!